Testing for the Network Small-World Property: Limitations and Conclusions

 \section{Limitations and Conclusions}

-We have developed a hypothesis testing framework for detecting the small world property of network by defining suitable null and alternative family of models and hypotheses.
+We have developed a hypothesis testing framework for detecting the small world property of a network by defining suitable null and alternative families of models and hypotheses.
 The test is an intersection of two tests on average path length and clustering coefficient, which is \textit{rejected} (network is designated \textit{small-world}) if both the tests are rejected simultaneously.
-Our empirical results bring out interaction between average path length and clustering coefficient in real networks which places them closer to one of the different random graph null models we employ.
+Our empirical results on several real networks bring out nuances associated with the small-world property.
+Separately testing for average path length and clustering coefficient has two advantages over the existing small-world coefficient.
+First, it removes the undue influence of clustering on the small-world coefficient and distinguishes the \textit{property} from the \textit{coefficient}.
+Second, the analyst is able to ascertain which of the two requirements a network does not satisfy.
+The superimposed Newman-Watts type small-world models have been proposed as \textit{plausible models} of \textit{small-world property} generalizing the Newman-Watts and Watts-Strogatz models.
+Using these new tools we are able to analyze the properties of real networks in greater detail.